-Paul M. Brennan.
+Fred W. Bryant.
 Chief Counsel.
-Mr. Brennan joined the Authority in 1990 as Assistant Counsel and served as Deputy General Counsel from January 2006 to July 2012 and has served in his current role since then.
+Mr. Bryant joined the Authority in 1993 as Assistant Counsel and served as Deputy Chief Counsel from July 2012 to June 2021, and has served in his current role since then.
 Prior to joining the Authority, Mr.